 Bruce Mitchell

 e-mail

-I was born and raised in Worcester, Massachusetts and have lived in North Carolina since 2003.
-I was professionally trained as a draftsman, where I learned the fundamentals of drawing.
-Most of what I know about painting I've figured out for myself by working in the studio, which I've been doing since 1980.
+I was born in Worcester, Massachusetts and have lived in North Carolina since 2003.
+I was trained as a draftsman at a trade school, where I learned how to draw machine parts.
+Almost everything else I know about painting I've figured out at the easel and from books.
+I paint full time in my Durham studio

+Bruce Mitchell